EXCERPT page containing first few paragraphs. 2022-01-25 15:22:13

 UA_SEARCH_BOT_null @ 188.8.131.52

-Click the image at the top of this page (shown in black and white for ease of viewing).
-It was taken at f/1.4 (wide open).
+The image below was taken at f/1.4 (wide open).
 Detail is excellent for aperture f/1.4, and very consistent across the frame.
 Stopping down does improve image quality nicely, but it’s already so good at f/1.4 that there should be no hesitation in using it wide open when the need arises.
 See the detailed comparison with the NOCT-Nikkor of this scene.

-Readers who also subscribe to diglloyd Zeiss ZF Lenses might want to compare it to the same scene with the Zeiss ZF 50mm f/1.4 Planar, remembering that 58mm is a significantly higher magnification.
+Readers who also subscribe to Guide to Zeiss might want to compare it to the same scene with the Zeiss ZF 50mm f/1.4 Planar, remembering that 58mm is a significantly higher magnification.
 The Voigtlander 58/1.4 performance on this scene is right in line with the Zeiss ZF 50/1.4 Planar.

 Article continues for subscribers...

 Diglloyd Advanced DSLR is by yearly subscription.
 Subscribe now for about 16 cents a day ($60/year).

 BEST DEAL: get full access to ALL 8 PUBLICATIONS for only 68 cents a day ($249.95)!

 Diglloyd DAP is DSLR-oriented, but also contains workflow and other topics.
 Much of the focus is on Canon and Nikon but also Pentax and Pentax medium format.

 Special emphasis is placed on lens evaluation, focusing on Canon and Nikon and Sigma lenses, but with a few others like Rokinon/Samyang.